 Important information for students enrolled at the University of Basel:

 - You can earn one credit point (CP) by registering to the course.

 - To get the CP for this course, all of the proposed seminars have to be attended from start to finish and a written exam in the form of an essay must be passed.

 - It is your responsibility to check this website for eventual updates/changes to the program.

-- Each seminar is followed by a lunch with the speaker.
-Contact the host if you are interested in joining.
+- Each in-person seminar is followed by a lunch with the speaker.
+Contact the host if you are interested in participating.